Clark Regional Airport: Facilities and aircraft

-Clark Regional Airport supports two Fixed-Base Operators (FBOs), Aircraft Specialists and Honaker Aviation; three Commercial Operators (COs), JR Aviation, ATP Flight School, and Air Methods; one Hangar Owner (HO), Vampire Air Group; and one Military Aircraft Operator (MAO), Blue Sky Aviation; as well as various smaller tenants who reside on the airport which are/are not aircraft-oriented.
+Clark Regional Airport supports two Fixed-Base Operators (FBOs), Aircraft Specialists and Honaker Aviation; four Commercial Operators (COs), JR Aviation, ATP Flight School, Jet Access Aviation, and Air Methods; one Hangar Owner (HO), Vampire Air Group; and one Military Aircraft Operator (MAO), Blue Sky Aviation; as well as various smaller tenants who reside on the airport which are/are not aircraft-oriented.
 These FBOs, COs, and MAOs employ many full-time and part-time employees, contributing to the economic growth of the surrounding communities.
 They have made investments in their buildings and properties.
 They also have substantial investments in aircraft, equipment, supplies and inventory.

 Clark Regional Airport is currently undergoing an extension of Runway 18-36 from its existing 5,500 feet to 7,000 feet.
 The extension of Runway 18-36 will improve safety for aircraft and allow Clark Regional Airport to better accommodate larger planes.
 The commercial businesses that have and continue to relocate to the expanding River Ridge Commerce Center will find Clark Regional Airport's convenient and easily accessible location is ideal for their corporate travel and industrial shipping needs.
 Through the completion of the East End Bridge from Jefferson County, Kentucky, business located in the East End of Jefferson County, Kentucky, will find it easier to commute to and from the area in order to utilize Clark Regional Airport rather than Bowman Field.

 Clark Regional Airport, through land acquisitions partially funded by the Federal Aviation Administration (FAA) and Indiana Department of Transportation (INDOT), has increased its footprint for future development of the surrounding property, making it an ideal location for the booming Southern Indiana economic and industrial growth that the region is currently experiencing.